As an RA you are also a...

 RA Application Process

-In order to obtain an RA application packet, each candidate must attend a mandatory information session.
+In order to obtain an RA application packet, each candidate must attend a mandatory information session through iLead.
 The residential coordinator and current staff discuss the position and go in-depth about the realistic expectations of this student leadership opportunity.
 Once an application is submitted, Residence Life staff will review it.
 After review, letters are then written to each applicant informing them of whether or not they have been granted an interview.
+More information about the application process can be found here.

 The individual interview consists of the applicant being interviewed by a panel of Residence Life staff.
 Residence Life staff will ask a variety of questions about the position, and the applicant will have time to answer the questions.